5 Ways Geriatricians Prevent Falls

 Studies have found that 15-20% of older adults have postural blood pressure changes; this can cause light-headedness and lead to falls.
 Also, recent research has linked blood pressure treatment to serious — meaning bone-breaking — falls in older adults, so it can be worthwhile to make sure your parent isn’t being over-treated for hypertension.

 If you’ve been worried about a parent falling, consider asking the doctor to check blood pressure sitting and standing.
 Better yet, get a home blood pressure monitor; the more readings you get, the better sense the doctors will have of your parent’s usual blood pressure.

 If your parent seems to be experiencing postural hypotension, ask the doctors about reducing the blood pressure medication.
-You can also take a look at this brochure from the CDC on safely managing postural hypotension.

 3. Gait and Balance Evaluation

 At a minimum, a senior at high risk for falls should be observed getting up and walking during a doctor’s visit.
 If the walking seems off, or the person seems unsteady, then it can be very helpful to refer the senior for a formal gait and balance evaluation.

 These are done by physical therapy and are covered by Medicare when ordered by a physician.
 However, busy doctors often forget about this option, so it can be helpful for a family to bring it up.